raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 ### Adjudication {#adjudication}

 This is the process of human review of ballots or ballot images and providing an interpretation of the vote on that ballot. _[Dominion](#dominion-voting-systems-dominion)_ has an adjudication module that facilitates adjudication by election staff.
-AuditEngine also has an_ [Adjudicator App](#adjudicator-app)_ that can help fine tune the results obtained by AuditEngine.
+AuditEngine also has an_ [AdjudiTally App](#adjuditally-app)_ that can help fine tune the results obtained by AuditEngine.

-### Adjudicator App {#adjudicator-app}
+### AdjudiTally App {#adjuditally-app}

 This component of AuditEngine is a browser-based application that provides a user interface to check any ballot, particularly flagged contests or comparison results that are disagreed.
+The AdjudiTally App has a number of modes that operate from the same interface.
+It can be used to:

-It presents the evaluation by AuditEngine and the evaluation by the voting system (per the [CVR](#cast-vote-record-cvr)) and that portion of the ballot showing the users marks or _[BMD](#ballot-marking-device-bmd)_ _[ballot summary card](#ballot-summary-card)_.
-The Adjudicator App can also be used without any voting system results to fine-tune the results by AuditEngine by reviewing any records that have been [flagged](#flagged) for further review.
+* select between the evaluation by AuditEngine or the evaluation by the voting system (per the CVR) by selecting the evaluation which is correct or entering it from scratch.
+* fine-tune the results by AuditEngine without any voting system results by reviewing any records that have been [flagged](#flagged) for further review.
+* review ballot images without any results by AuditEngine or the voting system.
+* view ballot images and tally the results either by a single person or by a crowd-sourced team.

 ### Amazon Web Service (AWS) {#amazon-web-service-aws}